pr124/awesome-app-development-links/README.md

 ## Ideas
 [App store tracker](https://www.appstoretracker.com/)

-Here are the best niches to build in if you want to beat those odds.

-Health & Fitness
-Users spend an average of $35.64 in their first year and 86.4% renew annually, the highest of any app category.
-Once someone commits to an annual plan, they almost never leave.

-Business
-First year LTV sits at $32.16, with 37.6% of trial users converting to paid in North America.
-Retention stabilises fast too.
-By the third renewal cycle it averages 82%.
-B2B users pay more upfront and stick around longer.

-Travel
-The highest trial-to-paid rate of any category at 43.5%.
-It's seasonal by nature, but that works in your favour.
-8% of churned users reactivate every year when their next trip comes around.
-Hard to beat a built-in comeback loop like that.

 [don‘t know what product or feature to build?](https://x.com/onlinedopamine/status/2028782843732840829)

 [The easiest path to a viral indie app right now (that actually makes money)](https://x.com/WasimShips/status/2022694971191476255)